Discover Hiking Activities, Classes and Programs

 With 73 parks, 1,250 miles of trails and 55 miles of shoreline, the East Bay Regional Park District offers opportunities for hikers of all levels to explore and enjoy these invaluable natural resources.

 New to the Regional Parks?
-The free Trails Challenge is a great way to explore your Regional Parks.
+The free, self-guided, hiking and bicycling program, Trails Challenge is a great way to explore your Regional Parks.